Ajfriel86/Ajfriel86-radicaltransformationyoga-/README.md

 ![Courses image](./assets/Read_Me_Images/courses1.png)

 * _The classes listed are of value to the user so they can see what will fit with there schedule.
-These clases will have accompying pictures with links to the contact page so a user can contact the studio about classes._
+These classes will have accompanying pictures with links to the contact page so a user can contact the studio about classes._

 ![Courses Image 2](./assets/Read_Me_Images/courses2.png)